Natural0rder/mongodb-k8s/README.md

 ## Prerequisites

-Launch a AWS EC2 t3.xlarge instance on Ubuntu 22.04 with a 30GB root volume.
+Launch a AWS EC2 t3.xlarge instance on Ubuntu Server 22.04 LTS with a 30GB root volume.
 Edit the associated Security Group to allow all inbound traffic to ease the exercise.

 ### Connect to instance with SSH